bkw777/dl2/README.md

 Example, using Sardine with a Model 100 with [Ultimate ROM II](http://www.club100.org/library/librom.html):
 One way to use Sardine is to let UR-II load/unload the program from disk into ram on the fly instead of installing permanently in ram like normal.
 Sardine uses raw sector access commands to read a special dictionary data disk.
 For this to work, UR-II has to be able to load SAR100.CO from a normal filesystem disk using normal file/filesystem access, and then SAR100.CO needs to be able to read raw sectors from the special dictionary data disk.
-This involves two features of dlplus.
+This involves two features of dl2.
 First, **magic files**.
 SAR100.CO is one of the "magic" files bundled with the app, which are always loadable from a client at any time from any directory even if there is no such file in the directory being served as the virtual "disk".
-When UR-II tries to load a file by that particular name, if there is a file by that name in the current working directory it is used, but if there is no such file, dlplus just serves up the one from /usr/local/lib/dl, and the client never knows the difference.
+When UR-II tries to load a file by that particular name, if there is a file by that name in the current working directory it is used, but if there is no such file, dl2 just serves up the one from /usr/local/lib/dl, and the client never knows the difference.
 Second, **disk image files and sector-access commands**.
 If a disk image file is loaded with the **-i** option, then when a client tries to use sector-access commands, they work, and the data reads from / writes to the image file.
 If the specified filename does not exist it will be created if/when the client issues a format command.
 If the specified filename does not exist and, is not given with any leading path, then it is searched for in /usr/local/lib/dl, as a few special disks are bundled with the app, and the Sardine dictionary disk is one such.

 To try it out,